MundoAndino Home : Andes Argentina Guide at MundoAndino

 Etymology

-The Geoffroy's Cat is named after the 19th century French zoologist Etienne Geoffroy Saint-Hilaire who identified Geoffroy's Cat as a different species when he studied his work as a professor of zoology in Paris, France.
+Geoffroy's Cat is named after the 19th century French zoologist Etienne Geoffroy Saint-Hilaire (1772-1844).
+Following his travels to South America in the early 1800s, Saint-Hilaire studied the cat while a professor of zoology in Paris, and identified five subspecies, based on geographic dispersement.

 Need more information for your travel research or homework?